How Do I Become a Medical Records Clerk?

 A medical records clerk is responsible for organizing, updating, storing, and retrieving patient files in health care facilities.
 Read on to learn more about the skills and training necessary to become a medical records clerk.
 Schools offering Electronic Medical Records degrees can also be found in these popular choices.

 Your primary function as a medical records clerk is filing, so being detail-oriented and having an understanding of both paper filing and computer filing systems is essential.
-You might work in settings such as doctors' offices, clinics, hospitals, and nursing homes.
-Generally, your work consists of organizing patient information, reading medical histories, communicating with medical professionals, and maintaining medical records in paper and digital formats.
+You might work in settings such as doctors' offices, clinics, hospitals, or nursing homes.
+Generally, your work consists of organizing patient information, reading medical histories, communicating with medical professionals, and maintaining medical records.
 You need to understand confidentiality and legal responsibilities concerning patient information.
 It's also important to have working knowledge of basic medical terminology.

 Important Facts About Medical Records and Health Information Technicians